 The Gastlosen Tour is located near Gruyères so it is easy to combine the hike with a visit to the town.
 Hike the Gastlosen Tour in the morning and dine on cheese and chocolate in the afternoon.

-LEARN MORE: Hiking the Gastlosen Tour in Switzerland
+LEARN MORE: How to Hike the Gastlosen Tour in Switzerland

 6. Hike Creux du Van